mwaugh0328/welfare-rural-urban-migration/bootstrap/README.md

 - We will need a naming convention e.g. ``bu_computer.mat`` as we save the files.

 - Need a output flag, did it stop or stall.

-- git command in matlab to push stuff so we can watch it.

 - Tik-Tak thing or not.